conan-io/docs/versioning/lockfiles/build_order.rst

     $ conan install app1/0.1@user/testing --build=missing

-Now that there are binaries for all packages in the cache, capture a new lockfile, and compute its build order:
+Now that there are binaries for all packages in the cache, let's capture the in a new lockfile and compute the build order:

 .. code-block:: bash